NickvisionApps/libnick/docs/keyring.md

 - ```cpp
   bool enableKeyring(const std::string& password = "")
   ```
     - Accepts: The password of the keyring, password, if known.
-If password is not known, it will be retrived from the system's credential store.
+If password is not known, it will be retrieved from the system's credential store.
     - Returns: `true` if the keyring was enabled.
     - Returns: `false` if the keyring was not enabled.
 - ```cpp